-Plastic and Acrylic (aka Plexiglas): There are several plastics used to make reptile cages including ABS, Acrylics and HDPE.
+Plastic and Acrylic (aka Plexiglas): There are several plastics used to make reptile cages including ABS and Acrylics.
 Also, various plastics are used for "tubs" for large scale breeding which is really not applicable for the long term care of pet reptiles.
-There are some manufacturers still making larger cages from HDPE (High-density polyethylene) which is a plastic and they are generally made in one large, one piece unit.

 Pros - Very robust and easy to clean and care for.
 Some of the plastics like ABS will take a hard knock and will last for many years.

 Cons - Highly flammable (in most cases).
 High cost and high transportation cost for the large one piece units.
 Limited colors.
 Acrylic scratches and discolors easily.

 Summary: There is some use in the pet reptile sector for the various plastic enclosures but most manufacturers have moved onto other materials.
 The exception being ABS that is often used for larger reptile cages.

 PVC: Arguably one of the better materials for small to large reptile enclosures, Polyvinyl Chloride (PVC) is today the preferred choice of many reptile cage manufacturers.

 Pros - Light weight.
 Water resistant.
 Holds heat well.
 Can be heated and bent.